Slovenia: The Country That Has Everything Europe Charges Double For

 A country smaller than New Jersey with an Alpine lake, wine valleys rivalling Tuscany, and restaurant prices that make Vienna look absurd.
 Slovenia is Europe's best-kept open secret.

 I first drove into Slovenia by accident — wrong turn near Trieste, ended up in the Vipava Valley with vineyards and Julian Alps.
-Six years and four visits later: Slovenia offers world-class European experiences at prices that haven't caught up with the quality.
+Six years and four visits later: Slovenia offers exceptional European experiences at prices that haven't caught up with the quality.
 60% forest, no Starbucks in the capital, and you can swim in an Alpine lake at breakfast and eat grilled squid on the Adriatic by dinner.

 Ljubljana: Europe's smallest capital, and its most walkable